 Like paella needs rice, a musician needs an audience.
 Sunshine is good too.
-No surprise then when I immediately accepted the invitation to explore the gig potential of
+No surprise then when, with the prospect of British autumn already glowering below the horizon, I accepted a last minute invitation to explore the gig potential of Pleasure Island.

 Within a week the librarian was releasing my print job.
 Showing her the boarding passes I explained my plan.
 Her eyes lit up.
 ‘I’m sure you’ll have fun,’ she said.

-In-flight reading told me that Ibiza has big history.
-It has been won and lost, rich and poor and, like much of the Mediterranean , both Christian and Muslim.
+Things had moved so fast that it wasn't till I was actually airborne that I managed to hit the background reading.
+Ibiza has big history - it said.
+It has been won and lost, rich and poor and, like much of the Mediterranean, both Christian and Muslim.
 It has worshipped earlier deities besides.
-Bes god of dance and Tanit goddess of love - and associated activities - feature strongly in the story of the island’s party habit.
+Bes god of dance and the goddess Tanit feature strongly in the story of the island’s party habit.

+The dining was generally excellent.
 We ate in Ibiza town next day.
-Here the enthusiastic presence of a middle-aged, middle-class French couple telling me more about the food in the ‘for the locals’ Bon Profit than any Michelin star.
-As we moved on though it seemed that consumerism of all kinds was well entrenched here.
-A myriad glittering shops and restaurants hustled for our money.
-I’m not sure I didn’t catch the occasional ugly deal going down.
+Here the enthusiastic presence of a middle-aged, middle-class French couple told me more about the food in the ‘for the locals’ Bon Profit restaurant than any Michelin star.
+After lunch as we moved on though it seemed that consumerism of all kinds was well entrenched here.
+In contrast to the the open hearted pulse of the previous night, in daylight a myriad glittering shops and restaurants hustled for our money.
+I’m not sure I didn’t catch the occasional ugly drug deal going down.

-Is anything though ever what it first seems?
-During our cafĂ© con leche the island’s mask began to slip.
-Once it had caught my eye Dalt Villa, the fortress heart of the town revealed an older dignity beneath first glance’s cynical tourist machine.
+Is anything though ever what it seems?
+As we relaxed over our cafĂ© con leche the island’s history began to muscle out the facade of glitzy dross like sun through a morning mist.
+Once it had caught my eye Dalt Villa, the fortress heart of the town revealed an older dignity beneath the cynical tourist machine.

 I was getting a sense of place.
-It was layered, and it was engaging.
+It was engaging.
 Although no bookings had been offered the public’s response to my casual tango harmonica flurries had been warm enough to consider a return visit early next season.
-My feeling was growing that Bes wouldn’t turn me away.
+My feeling was growing that Bes and I had connected.
+I felt sure he wouldn’t turn me away.

 ‘How did it go?’ said the librarian a few days later.